Skip to main content

 About Lough Lurgeen Bog

 Lough Lurgeen Bog is a Special Area of Conservation protecting one of Ireland's largest and most significant raised bog complexes, located in County Galway near Glenamaddy.
-The bog contains the second largest area of intact raised bog surface in Ireland, covering approximately 1,600 acres with extensive areas retaining their natural character.
-Uniquely, the bog complex includes a turlough (seasonal lake) in close proximity, creating an unusual combination of peatland and karst wetland habitats.
-The site is designated both as a Special Area of Conservation and proposed Natural Heritage Area, recognizing its exceptional ecological value.
+[1] The bog contains the second largest area of intact raised bog surface in Ireland, with approximately 580 hectares of uncut high bog retaining their natural character.
+[2] Uniquely, the bog complex includes the Glenamaddy Turlough in close proximity, creating an unusual combination of peatland and karst wetland habitats.
+The site is designated both as a Special Area of Conservation and proposed Natural Heritage Area, recognising its exceptional ecological value.

 Wildlife Ecosystems

-The extensive bog surface provides habitat for characteristic raised bog wildlife including meadow pipits, skylarks, and snipe utilizing the open vegetation.
+The extensive bog surface provides habitat for characteristic raised bog wildlife including meadow pipits, skylarks, and snipe utilising the open vegetation.
 The unusual presence of Lough Lurgeen, a peat-bottomed lake within the bog, supports additional aquatic species rarely found in peatland contexts.
-Invertebrate communities adapted to the specialized bog conditions include rare spiders and ground beetles found in few other habitats.
-The adjacent turlough attracts wintering waterfowl and wading birds, adding significantly to the site's overall biodiversity value.
+Invertebrate communities adapted to the specialised bog conditions include rare spiders and ground beetles found in few other habitats.
+The adjacent Glenamaddy Turlough attracts wintering waterfowl and wading birds, adding significantly to the site's overall biodiversity value.
+[1]

 Flora Ecosystems